lm22433/sep-resources/Cloud Lecture Plan.md

 Topics: Cloud Computing, AWS and Deployment

-Learning Objectives: Provice and overview of cloud computing, advantages and a foundational understand of AWS.
+Learning Objectives: Provide an overview of cloud computing, advantages and a foundational understand of AWS.

 #